Steph Curry Gets Ankles Broken By Caddie at Golf Tournament

 BTW -- there's a TON of athletes competing in the tourney Friday -- from Sean Payton to Jared Goff to Vince Carter.
 But, they didn't get crossed up by their caddies.

+It wasn't all L's for Curry ... he did win the Korbel champagne poppin' contest!

-Nice to see Curry take it like a (3-time) champ.
+As for the caddy ... nice to see Curry take it like a (3-time) champ.